Reserved tickets for next summer’s NASCAR races on Chicago streets go on sale this week — ranging from $465 to $4,300

 Want a reserved seat when NASCAR hosts two days of races along Chicago’s lakefront streets next summer?

-It’ll cost you at least $465 for two-day reserved tickets when they go on sale Thursday, nearly $4,300 for the priciest option, the organization announced.
+It’ll cost you at least $465 for two-day reserved tickets when they go on sale Thursday and nearly $4,300 for the priciest option, the organization announced.
 Two-day general admission tickets will go on sale later and start at $269.

 The course covers 2.2 miles and is expected to tie up part of Grant Park for two weeks for preparation and related events — a prospect that has some alderpersons grumbling.
 NASCAR’s Xfinity Series race will be held on July 1 and its signature Cup Series will be on July 2.